willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 **Recruitment** - We combined U.S. and Québec inventory data to capture a broader climatic range.
 However, these inventories differ in protocols for recording seedlings and saplings, including size thresholds.
-We therefore defined recruitment as the ingrowth of individuals into the adult population (DBH ≥ 12.7 cm).
+We therefore defined recruitment as the ingrowth of individuals into the adult population (DBH $\ge$ 12.7 cm).

 Recruitment rate ($I$) integrates fecundity, dispersal, growth, and survival up to the threshold size.
 Because ingrowth depends on census interval length, we defined two parameters: $\phi$, the annual ingrowth rate per square meter, and $\rho$, the annual survival probability of recruits: